 I ordered a highball with Nikka Taketsuru & sat there sipping it while looking around.
 I noticed that the whisky bottles in front of me were all marked with people’s names.
-This concept of purchasing a bottle and keeping it at the bar is a great idea.
-In Japan, it is known as “bottle keep”.
+This concept of purchasing a bottle and keeping it at the bar is a brilliant idea.
+In Japan, it is known as “bottle keep.
 If I lived in Yokohama, I would keep a bottle at Minton House.

 Then, as I was deciding whether or not I wanted another highball, the question was answered for me.
 One of the gentlemen asked the owner, Oidon, to pour some of his bottle of Wild Turkey into my glass.

 Kanpai!
 I was now part of the group for the evening.
 Any plans I had for the rest of my night were eagerly abandoned, having gone with the flow into a hole in the wall.

 While we listened to “Our Man in Paris” by Dexter Gordon, I learned more about my new friends, who were in their 60s & 70s.
 They all spoke just enough English that we were able to converse a bit.
 The trio said they go to Minton House every day, which is believable.
 They were clearly all very close, with a palpable flirty dynamic.